 • Next workshops:

-Tuition costs will cover most materials that we will supply, like the mat cutters, the acid free hinge tape, double-sided tape, rulers, scissors, foam core/backing board, finishing paper, wire and hanging hardware and tools.
+Tuition costs will cover most materials and tools for two projects, like the acid free hinge tape, double-sided tape, rulers, foam core/backing board, finishing paper, the tools like the mat cutters, scissors, wire and hanging hardware.
 We'll have some standard mats in black, white, and colors available as well as the colors you choose if locally available.
 Additional tuition costs may apply, please contact the registration person for the workshop you are interested in.

 You will need to bring a couple of images and frames with glass to fit your images.